 The evolution of the previous generations of SCADA systems pivoted on the advancements happening in the field of Information Technology.
 Similarly, with the introduction of the concept of Internet-of-Things (IoT), the SCADA landscape is also headed towards much higher levels of complexity and speed, improved security and scalability, and lower costs than ever before.

 This is leading us towards even more advanced wireless SCADA architecture.
 High-speed data transfer can take place over wireless networks, further expanding the scope of the systems in a cost-effective manner.
-A wireless network would also eliminate (i) heavy costs of laying down analogue transmission lines over long distances and (ii) the risk of those cables deteriorating or being destroyed.
+A wireless network would also eliminate (i) the heavy costs of laying down analogue transmission lines over long distances and (ii) the risk of those cables deteriorating or being destroyed.

 SCADA automation has completely transformed the face of industrial processes.
 The extent of automation that these systems provide is unreal.
 Before this level of industrial automation, humans had to risk their lives by staying at industrial plants in remote locations, working under highly unsafe conditions.
 Now, machinery and other assets can be monitored and managed from a distance by transmitting data over secure wireless communication channels.